-Located 22 miles north of Libby, Montana, is Turner Mountain.
-Named “the ski area with the friendliest locals”, this wide-opened sloped mountain offers excellent snow conditions, beautiful scenery and affordable lift tickets.
-Libby is serviced by Amtrak’s Empire Builder, while commercial flights are available into Glacier International Airport and Spokane, WA.
-Bonus: you can have the mountain all to yourself.
-Turner Mountain is available for all-day (or more) rentals.
+Located 22 miles north of Libby, Montana, Turner Mountain is a hidden gem ski area for more advanced skiers.
+Named “the ski area with the friendliest locals,” this wide-open sloped mountain offers excellent snow conditions, beautiful scenery and affordable lift tickets.
+Oh, and an impressive vertical drop—2,110 feet, in fact—plus, 60% of the terrain is rated black diamond.
+Run by volunteers, Turner is open Friday through Sunday, unless you want to rent the entire mountain—an available and surprisingly affordable option.
+Libby is serviced by Amtrak’s Empire Builder, while commercial flights are available into Glacier International Airport and Spokane, Washington.
+Downhill Detail: 400 acres + 22 runs + 2,110 ft. vertical drop.

-If you need additional tour itinerary assistance, feel free to drop us a line—we’re always here to help.
+For more information on winter in Western Montana, visit our tour operator website.
+If you need additional tour itinerary assistance, feel free to drop us a line; we’re always here to help.